MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MigrationBatch.md

 ```

 ### -AllowUnknownColumnsInCsv
-!!!
-Exchange Server 2013

-The AllowUnknownColumnsInCsv parameter specifies whether to allow extra columns in the CSV file that aren't used by migration.
-Valid input for this parameter is $true or $false.
-The default value is $false.
-The default behavior means that any extra columns in the CSV file will cause the migration to fail, but it protects against accidental spelling errors in the column headers of optional columns.
-If you set the value of this parameter to $true, and the CSV contains an optional column that's incorrectly labeled, the migration will silently skip that column (it's treated like an extra column that's not used by migration).

-!!!
-Exchange Server 2016, Exchange Online

 The AllowUnknownColumnsInCsv parameter specifies whether to allow extra columns in the CSV file that aren't used by migration.
 Valid values are:

 - $true: The migration ignores (silently skips) unknown columns in the CSV file (including optional columns with misspelled column headers).
 All unknown columns are treated like extra columns that aren't used by migration.

 - $false: The migration fails if there are any unknown columns in the CSV file.
 This setting protects against spelling errors in column headers.
 This is the default value.

 ```yaml
 Type: $true | $false